At plastics treaty talks, geopolitical theater for a polluted material world

-A handful of fossil fuel producing countries, petrochemical industries and lobbyists show no interest in a strong, restrictive and legally binding instrument.
+A handful of fossil fuel producing countries and industries show no interest in a strong, restrictive and legally binding instrument.

 Emissions must decrease 42% by 2030 to keep the 1.5° target alive.
 Instead, they're expected to rise 3% by then.